justinfx/pyRpc/README.md

 It should get installed by the setup.py installation process.
 But on some systems you may need to install this seperately.

-The examples all require PyQt4: http://www.riverbankcomputing.co.uk/software/pyqt/download
+The GUI-based examples require PyQt4: http://www.riverbankcomputing.co.uk/software/pyqt/download
 http://qt.nokia.com/downloads